How we treat your personal information

 Please note that there are inherent features of internet communications - including e-mail - which are not secure and may involve your communications being routed through a number of servers and different countries .NMC cannot control this and does not guarantee the security of such transmission.
 Be aware that various encryption methods can be employed to secure that information if you are concerned about it but, one again, NMC does not control or particularly recommend any of these and does not warrant their effectiveness.

-Agents, contractors and other third parties+
+Staff, trainers, agents, contractors and other third parties+

 Use of internet+